 by Kiesha Davis

-As Director of Grantmaking and Capacity Building, Kiesha leads a team responsible for the stewardship of Memphis Music Initiative’s (MMI) investments to build strong and efficient organizations.
+As Director of Grantmaking and Capacity Building, Kiesha Davis leads a team responsible for the stewardship of Memphis Music Initiative’s (MMI) investments to build strong and efficient organizations.
 She leads the team in the development of strategies to foster organizational sustainability and improve the quality of music engagement programs for black and brown youth.
-Kiesha’s career has been dedicated to creating equitable opportunities for black youth in communities like Memphis.
-She brings to MMI extensive experience in building and fostering grantee relationships, amplifying collaborations to address community level outcomes and expertise in developing large scale multi-million dollar grantmaking frameworks.
-Kiesha’s broad based experience includes designing professional development programs to help elevate funder grantmaking capacity, fostering learning and momentum building for funder collaborations around shared objectives including expansion of philanthropic practices around equity and inclusion, and process development including data analysis for nonprofits.
+Kiesha’s passion for creating equitable opportunities for communities of color is bolstered by her membership on the boards of Star Academy Charter School and the Momentum Nonprofit Partners in Memphis.
+In 2015, was named a member of the 10th ABFE Connecting Leaders Fellowship Program class.